-BrettYoung's dedicated team of Seed Production Specialists, with expertise in forage and turf seed production, spans Western Canada.
+BrettYoung's dedicated team of forage and turf Seed Production Specialists, serve all key production regions of Western Canada.
 From scouting and selection of production fields, fertility programs, pesticide and growth regulator recommendations, to swathing, harvest timing and cover crop management, Seed Production Specialists are there every step of the way to help growers maximize returns.
 Forage and turf grass species have shown strong seed yield increases in Western Canada, and efforts continue to improve agronomics, seed yield and quality.